Bargaining is not an accepted practice. You are expected to pay advertised rates.

-For police, ambulance and fire services in Iceland, dial 112.
+For police, ambulance, fire and rescue services in Iceland, dial 112.

 Mobile (cell) coverage is widespread.
 Visitors with GSM phones can make roaming calls; purchase a local SIM card if you’re staying a while.

-- The cheapest and most practical way to make calls at local rates is to purchase an Icelandic SIM card and pop it into your own mobile phone (tip: bring an old phone from home for that purpose).
+- For non-EU folks, the cheapest and most practical way to make calls at local rates is to purchase an Icelandic SIM card and pop it into your own mobile phone (Tip: bring an old phone from home for that purpose).